 If periodic payment that are less than the full amount due are accepted, but not applied to the loan until the consumer pays the remainder of the full amount due, a statement that the “Lender” (using that term) may hold partial payments in a separate account until the consumer pays the remainder of the payment and then apply the full periodic payments to the loan;

-If periodic payments that are less than the full amount due are not accepted, a statement that the “Lender” (using that term), does not accept any partial payments;
+If periodic payments that are less than the full amount due are not accepted, a statement that the “Lender” (using that term) does not accept any partial payments;

 A statement that, if the loan is sold, the new “Lender” (using that term) may have a different policy.

 Refinancing.
-The Credit Union will provide the consumer borrower with new disclosures upon a refinancing.
+The Credit Union will provide the consumer borrower with new disclosures upon refinancing.
 A refinancing occurs when an existing loan is satisfied and replaced by a new loan undertaken by the same consumer borrower.

 Assumption.
-The Credit Union will provide the consumer borrower with new disclosures, based upon the remaining obligation upon an assumption.
+The Credit Union will provide the consumer borrower with new disclosures, based upon the remaining obligation, upon an assumption.
 An assumption occurs when the Credit Union expressly agrees in writing with a subsequent consumer to accept that consumer as a primary obligor on an existing residential mortgage transaction.

 Interest Rate Adjustment Notification.
 The Credit Union shall provide disclosures to the member in connection with the adjustment of interest rates pursuant to the loan contract that results in a corresponding adjustment to the payment.
 These requirements apply to an adjustable-rate mortgage (ARM) that is a consumer closed-end loan secured by the consumer’s principal dwelling.
 The Credit Union will comply with the interest rate adjustment notification requirements, including timing and disclosure content (See Policy 7360 or 7361 – Mortgage Servicing Rules).